How Much Does Google Ads Cost in Australia? [Contractor Google Ads Pricing Guide 2022]

-That’s what Google Ads is like.
+That’s what contractor Google Ads pricing is like.

 It’s confusing, it’s frustrating, and despite everyone telling you it’s the secret to more work, it feels like you’re slamming your head against a brick wall every time you try to research the cost of PPC marketing.

-So in this guide we’ll answer the question, “how much does Google Ads cost?” for you.
+So in this guide, we’ll answer the question, “how much does Google Ads cost?” for you.

 Here’s a quick heads up, there’s no specific answer – but we’ll break down the variables that affect how much you will pay, and leave you with some simple tips to save money on your next PPC campaign.